timdecode/starter-hugo-academic/content/home/experience.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin multi-line descriptions with YAML's `|2-` multi-line prefix.
 experience:
+  - title: "Co-founder and developer: Undisclosed Science EdTech Startup"
+#    company: 'Undisclosed'
+    date_start: '2020-01-01'
+#    date_end: '2017-01-01'
+    description: |2-

+    We are building an active-learning digital education platform for the life sciences; immerse, interact and explore.
+Find [more information here]({{< ref "/mesoscale/mesoscale/index.md" >}}) and follow our progress on [Twitter](https://twitter.com/timd_ca).

+experience:
-  - title: "Ship Editor"
+  - title: "Developer: ShipCraft"
-    company: 'Me'
+    company: 'Indie Game Development'
     date_start: '2016-01-01'
     date_end: '2017-01-01'
     description: |2-

-        Ship Editor is a VR ship building game with realistic physics.
-Players design a ship with CAD like tools in VR.
-Every detail of the ship is modelled, down to the flow rates of fuel into the engines.
-The game is a series of challenges.
-The first challenge starts with the player on a broken ship in a decaying orbit.
-The player must repair the ship before it plunges into the looming gas giant.
-I put this project on hold to finish my PhD thesis and I would love to revive it someday.
-The techonology that I developed for simulating the ship and building things in VR form the foundations of my LifeBrush system.
+    Embark on an interstellar journey with "ShipCraft" a riveting VR game where you engineer intricate spacecraft.
+You'll wield cutting-edge CAD tools in virtual reality, crafting spaceships right down to the engine's fuel flow rates.

+Each challenge pits you against the merciless void of space.
+Can you mend a malfunctioning ship hurtling toward a gas giant?

+I put this project on hold to finish my PhD.
+Its innovative simulation and VR crafting technology lay the groundwork for my LifeBrush system.

-  - title: "Software Developer"
+  - title: "Developer and Co-founder: SimuDenseEndo"
     company: "SimuDenseEndo"
     company_url: ""
     location: "Germany"
     date_start: "2014-09-01"
     date_end: "2015-05-01"
     description: |2-
-        The goal of SimuDensEndo was to bring virtual reality to the field of dental surgery training, our technology leveraged the Oculus Rift VR hreadset and the Leap Motion hand tracking device.
-I helped develop volumetric rendering and physics software that translated high resolution scans of real teeth into objects that could be drilled in an interactive endodontic simulation environment.
+        SimuDenseEndo was a startup leveraging virtual reality for dental surgery training.
+We developed innovative realtime pysics models, interaction and rendering technology to train dental surgeons on a variety of procedures.

         Responsibilities:
         * Development
         * Research

-  - title: "Software Architect"
+  - title: "Lead Developer"
     company: "LINDSAY Virtual Human Project"
     company_url: ""
     location: "University of Calgary"
     date_start: "2009-08-01"
     date_end: "2014-01-01"
     description: |2-
-        I lead development on the Lindsay Composer, a 3D game engine for macOS and iOS.
-The composer was written in Objective-C and C++.
-We used the Composer for biomolecular agent-based simulations and for virtual physiology applications in medical education.
+        I lead development on the Lindsay Composer, a 3D engine for Human pysiology and anatomy education.

   - title: "Research Assistant"
     company: "Applied Geomchemistry Group"